A Turret-Studded Meander Along the RhineBy Rick Steves

 Visiting the Rhine River Valley never gets old.
-It's storybook Germany, a fairy-tale world of legends, rugged cliffs, half-timbered towns, and robber-baron castles.
+It's the fabeled Germany of hill-topping castles, rugged cliffs, half-timbered towns, and half-remembered myths swirling in the river's mists.
 One of Europe's great thrills is zipping along the Rhine River on a fast train, or gliding slowly on a relaxing old steamer boat.

 Bacharach draws lots of tourists for its time-capsule quaintness.
 Here, you can visit the intriguing ruins of a church on the hill, see a house from 1368, and walk the town walls.
 It's also the perfect place to spend the night — Bacharach is home to one of Europe's great youth hostels, the Jugendherberge Stahleck, in a 12th-century castle (and where I spent my first-ever night in the Rhineland years ago).
-As I hiked up here from the village below with a local friend on a recent visit, he recalled how back in the '70s as a kid, he and his friends literally scaled the castle walls to hang out with girls staying in the hostel.
-The hostel still rents rooms to travelers of all ages for under $30, complete with breakfast and a royal Rhine view.
+As I hiked up here from the village below with a local friend on a recent visit, he recalled how, as a kid in the '70s, he and his friends scaled the castle walls to hang out with girls staying in the hostel.
+The hostel still rents cheap rooms to travelers of all ages, with no surcharge for breakfast or the royal Rhine view.

 Bacharach, whose name likely derives from "altar to Bacchus," is also where some of the Rhine's best wine comes from.
 Local vintners brag that the medieval Pope Pius II ordered Bacharach wine by the cartload.
 Rhineland wine festivals make a fall visit especially memorable, with fireworks displays and illuminated ships.